College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 The total cost of your programme of work must include your match funding.

-DfE may waive matched funding contribution where a college’s financial health was assessed as inadequate and:
+DfE may waive a proportionate amount of match funding contribution where a college is in formal intervention with ESFA and:

 - asking for a contribution would undermine a college’s financial viability